FAQs

 • What are Chief’s membership requirements?

-Our goal is to connect and support women executives so they have a private and trusted community of leaders navigating similar challenges.
+Our goal is to help women executives maximize their leadership impact through access to a vetted executive community and valuable insights.
 Diversity is core to our community — we want our member base to be a reflection of what leadership should be, not what it is today.
 We understand there is a steep hill to climb for women and others across the gender spectrum in business, and it's even steeper when you consider the experience due to factors including one’s race, gender identity and expression, sexual orientation, or disability.
 In addition to our membership criteria, we strive to build a diverse community that serves multiple and intersecting identities.
 That is why one of our membership goals is to double the current representation of women of color in corporate America.
 And we welcome leaders who identify as a woman, transgender, nonbinary, and gender nonconforming.

 Our membership experience is designed for those who have senior leadership responsibility within their organization.
 We vet applicants for executive seniority to ensure our members can get support from true peers.
 We use a range of factors to determine if your seniority level meets the criteria for the Chief community.